-Often when we purchase anything made in a developing country, we expect those products to be on the affordable end of the spectrum.
+When we purchase anything made in a developing country, we expect those products to be on the affordable end of the spectrum.
 For decades developed countries have exploited and taken advantage of the developing world by undervaluing their work.

-Yet the hands of artisans in developing countries are just as skilled, often with cultural traditional practices.
+Yet the hands of artisans in developing countries are just as skilled, often with traditional cultural practices.
 So why does their work get undervalued so much?

 In this article, I'll talk about the issues with undervaluing artisans from developing countries; and I'll introduce you to a brand that is elevating Latina culture through their artisan bath and body product line.

 Over the years, it's been no secret that Western civilization has exploited developing countries (1).
 We see it in just about every industry.
 Companies choose to manufacture their products in developing countries to save money on labor and materials, while brands carelessly overharvest native ingredients to extinction.